By Jim Kimble / Last updated: November 18, 2023

 Port my phone number, please…

-The mobile service you are using is going to basically do the work of porting from landline to a mobile phone number for you.
+The mobile service you are using is going to basically do the work of porting a landline to a mobile phone number for you.
 Don’t cancel your landline plan.
 It will happen automatically when you port the number.

-Using Ting, I followed their instructions, and was able to initiate the transfer through the online account.
 Having that PIN number from the landline carrier came in handy.

 Porting from mobile to Google Voice